Adhrit-Verma/Stock-Price-Checker/readme.md

    ```
    You will see your stock portfolio with real-time prices and portfolio value.

-3. **Download the Executable**
+3. **Refresh the Page**
-   Download the provided archive that contains the executable file (`your_app.exe`) and the necessary `portfolio.json` file.
-The executable will read the contents of the `portfolio.json` file to display the stock prices.
-The application updates and refreshes the displayed stock prices every 2 seconds.
+   After the server is running, perform a single refresh of the page to display all table details.
+This is necessary to ensure the latest data from the database is fetched correctly.

 ---